Tony-Mok/DjangoWebsite/README.md

 # DjangoWebsite

-It is a group assignment for COMP3297.
+It is a group assignment for software engineering course.
 Not for business use.